NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 <h4>PCA on the users</h4>

-Here is our rating matrix, where rows are users and columns are items:
+Here is our rating matrix, where rows are users and columns are movies:

 $$
 R = \begin{pmatrix}